A Practical Approach to Avoiding Drug-Nutrient Depletions

-If none of the medications that I mentioned are ones you’re taking, I encourage you to do a quick Google search on the medication you’re taking and talk to our pharmacist.
+This is not a complte list, so do a quick Google search on the medications you’re taking and talk to our pharmacist and doctor.
 Pharmacists are some of the most underutilized healthcare resources in our entire medical system.
 They are incredibly well-educated, highly intelligent professionals who most of the time are just sitting back behind the counter filling prescriptions.
-From the many conversations I’ve had with my local pharmacists over the years, I can tell you that they love when people actually come up and ask them questions that they can go look up and research.
+From the many conversations I’ve had with pharmacists over the years, I can tell you that they love when people ask them questions that they can look up and research.

 Since your doctor isn’t likely going to be the one to tell you this information, you need to educate yourself.
 Utilize your local pharmacist.
 Ask them questions.
 Ask them about this issue.
 Let them help you so that you don’t suffer the easily avoided or easily corrected side effects caused by drug-induced nutrient depletions.
-And for good, broad-spectrum protection against many of these nutritional deficiencies, take a good multiple vitamin and mineral dietary supplement, such as Supreme Multivitamin, which I created for my patients.
+And for a good, broad-spectrum dietary supplement that provides healthy amounts of these nutrients, take a good multiple vitamin and mineral dietary supplement like Supreme Multivitamin, which I created for my patients.

 If You Liked This, You Might Also Enjoy